Species Technical Committee

 - Queensland endemic species not previously listed, or those assessed by the Australian Government in advance of a NC Act assessment by the STC

-- listed Queensland species that require rapid reassessment, for example: to be up-dated with important new scientific data; in response to an urgent emerging threat, or; to be considered for alignment with the CAM conservation status allocated by another relevant jurisdiction.
+- Currently NC Act listed threatened species that require rapid reassessment.
+For example: to be up-dated with important new scientific data; in response to an urgent emerging threat (such as an extensive or intense bushfire), or; to be considered for alignment with the CAM conservation status allocated by another relevant jurisdiction.

 - Species Technical Committee Assessment Report 27 March 2019